-- -Opening times should not coincide with rush hour or pick up / drop off times for nursery schools - -Rectory Road is already used as a 'rat run' and is already seriously over loaded at peak rush hour times, not only in volume but by vehicles exceeding a safe speeding limit - -More traffic on Rectory Road and Padworth Lane which are extremely narrow due to residents from Burghfield and Mortimer being more likely to use the site - -Queried as to whether the canal bridge can support the weight of increased and heavier refuse vehicles - -Cumulative traffic impact with 2 nursery schools and Padworth College in the area and large volume of traffic accessing nursery schools via A4 and Padworth Lane - -Nursery students cross the lane to use other facilities and Padworth college students walk on Padworth Lane - -Closures on the A340 Aldermaston Road bridge sometimes mean traffic being diverted onto Padworth Lane/Rectory Road overloading the road network further - -Concern that increased traffic could cause cars to back up onto the A4 and cause other traffic problems on the A4 - -Speed limit should be put in place on Padworth Lane / Rectory Road - -Queried as to whether the applicant should be asked to fund 'improvements' including on road network to the south such as additional signage, speed restrictions; traffic calming, more passing bays, access restrictions - -Concern over the canal bridge being closed and traffic building up rapidly from both directions with no escape route - -Queried as to whether the 'no right turn' sign at the entrance is a legal order - -Concern that where vehicles want to exit the facility and travel south on Padworth Lane they are required to either turn on private land such as the Village Hall carpark, or go onto the A4, around the roundabout and then turn right into Padworth Lane, before travelling past the facility again and across the canal bridge - -Queried as to how speed limits could be enforced and managed, - -Queried as to how the no right turn sign can be enforced as it is frequently ignored now - -Change the site access to force all traffic using the site to access and depart from the direction of the A4 only - -View put forward that the existing access compromises safety - -Padworth Lane / Rectory Road: - -used by walkers, horses, cyclists - -has no footpaths or street lighting - -has several blind corners and single-track bridges with no warning or 'Priority' signs. - -is not safe currently without any extra traffic - -potential additional movements of very large lorries to remove the extra household waste
+- -More traffic on Rectory Road and Padworth Lane which are extremely narrow due to residents from Burghfield and Mortimer being more likely to use the site - -Queried as to whether the canal bridge can support the weight of increased and heavier refuse vehicles - -Cumulative traffic impact with 2 nursery schools, Padworth College, 3 farms which provide livery services, and the Oil Pipelines Agency site in the area, and large volume of traffic accessing nursery schools via A4 and Padworth Lane - -Nursery students cross the lane to use other facilities and Padworth college students walk on Padworth Lane particularly in evenings and at weekends - -Young people sent to Padworth College as it is a safe area away from big cities, heavy traffic and pollution. - -Closures on the A340 Aldermaston Road bridge sometimes mean traffic being diverted onto Padworth Lane/Rectory Road overloading the road network further - -Concern that increased traffic could cause cars to back up onto the A4 and cause other traffic problems on the A4 - -Already gridlock if any problems on the M4 - -Speed limit should be put in place on Padworth Lane / Rectory Road - -Queried as to whether the applicant should be asked to fund 'improvements' including on road network to the south such as additional signage, speed restrictions; traffic calming, more passing bays, access restrictions

+- -Concern over the canal bridge being closed and traffic building up rapidly from both directions with no escape route - -Queried as to whether the 'no right turn' sign at the entrance is a legal order - -Concern that where vehicles want to exit the facility and travel south on Padworth Lane they are required to either turn on private land such as the Village Hall carpark, or go onto the A4, around the roundabout and then turn right into Padworth Lane, before travelling past the facility again and across the canal bridge - -Queried as to how speed limits could be enforced and managed, - -Queried as to how the no right turn sign can be enforced as it is frequently ignored now - -Change the site access to force all traffic using the site to access and depart from the direction of the A4 only - -Should be signage to the south indicating no access to waste site. - -Entrance should be reconstructed to prevent entry from the south. - -View put forward that the existing access compromises safety - -Without mitigation an increase in vehicle numbers will result in a steep rise in accidents and potential fatalities. - -The subsequent expansion of the nursery school on to a second site and refurbishment of village hall have contributed to increased traffic in the area - -Padworth Lane / Rectory Road: - -used by walkers, horses, cyclists - -has no footpaths or street lighting - -has several blind corners and single-track bridges with no warning or 'Priority' signs. - -is not safe currently without any extra traffic - -potential additional movements of very large lorries to remove the extra household waste - -Opening times should not coincide with rush hour or pick up / drop off times for nursery schools - -Rectory Road is already used as a 'rat run' and is already seriously over loaded at peak rush hour times, not only in volume but by vehicles exceeding a safe speeding limit